oarodriguez/python-cli-app-demo/README.md

 # [python-demo-cli-app]

-Demonstrate how to build a Command Line Interface application using Python.
+Demonstrate how to build a Command Line Interfaces for your applications using Python.

 ## Installation of dependencies